diverger/sd8887-mrvl/README.md

 macros are hardware platform dependent and their definition should match the actual platform.
 For now I made their definitions empty and this functionality is disabled.
 When the host CPU is in sleep mode, the module may wake it up upon receipt of WLAN data.
-The module notifies the host with WL_HOST_WKUP (GPIO16).
+The module notifies the host with WL_HOST_WKUP.
+I am not aware how this could be implemented with our board and how essential that is for its operation.

 #### STA interface name - wlan0